 Today, employers who rely on third-party administrators often have very little visibility into how their benefits programs are managed.
+Healthcare is the only industry where the client (patient) has no idea what they (in most cases their providers and employers) are paying for.
+Unclear invoices are issued and blind checks are written with no accountability.
 It’s a problem that is compounded by the size and complexity of health benefit programs, the law, and the sophisticated tactics of criminals.

 We provide organizations a new level of information about their programs and visibility into what is being paid and what should not be.
 Because we are fully HIPAA compliant, we can drill deep into the data to spot trends across providers, employees, and payers, and compare current activity with historical trends to spot anomalies and opportunities.
 We also bring de-identified data from other employers in the same geography, giving us the ability to not only spot improper payments, but provide opportunities to reduce costs and improve the quality of care.